charichard09/mr-robogers-neighborhood/README.md

 #### By _**Richard Cha**_

-#### _A web application that takes user input and returns every value from 0-input with 1, 2, 3 substituted for Beep1, Boop!, Won't..._
+#### _A web application that takes user input and returns every value from 0-input with 1, 2, 3 substituted for Beep1, Boop!, Won't... respectively_

 ## Technologies Used